Start your journey as a foundation student at Reading.

 Information to help you get started on your foundation programme at Reading.
 Find out about the various support services, study advice and information on commuting to Reading.
 Helping you make the most of your time at the University of Reading.

 Finance and funding

 If you are enrolled on a foundation degree which is an integrated undergraduate course, such as Chemistry with Foundation, you are eligible for financial support via your Student Finance Authority.
-You are also eligible to apply for additional financial support in the form of a bursary or award - you can find out more about bursaries and awards here.
+You are also eligible to apply for additional financial support in the form of a bursary or award - find out more about bursaries and awards.

 For information on scholarships and advice on what you may be eligible to apply for, please contact your department.

 If you have questions relating to student finance and funding, or any financial concern that you may have, please speak to the Student Financial Support team, based in the Carrington building.
 The team run drop-in sessions through the week, and can be contacted at email@example.com or on 0118 378 5555.

 The Study Advice service is here to help you make the most of your studies and reach your full potential.
 Based in the URS building on Whiteknights campus, the Study advice team work with students at all levels of academic study to develop effective study practices, make studying less stressful and achieve better results.

 They offer help in the form of one-on-one advice sessions, online study guides and video tutorials and a termly programme of study seminars and other events.

 The team can offer advice and support in developing strategies for specific difficulties such as dyslexia, effective time management and responding to feedback.